TSR0705/WHO-I-AM/README.md

 - Configure provider health checks to use `/healthz`.
 - For metrics, configure your monitoring system to scrape `/metrics`.

+Proxy / geolocation notes
+- Many hosting platforms (Render, Heroku, etc.) place your app behind a proxy/load-balancer.
+The app will attempt to read the client's IP from the `X-Forwarded-For` header when `trust proxy` is enabled.
+By default the backend enables `trust proxy` in production, but you can explicitly set `TRUST_PROXY=true` in the Render service environment variables to be explicit.
+- If the server cannot determine a geo location (for example, because the IP is private or the provider returns no data), the frontend will not show the map until the browser provides coordinates.
+You can set up an external geo provider (set `GEO_PROVIDER` and `GEO_API_KEY` as env vars) for more accurate results.

 If you want, I can also:

 - Add a workflow secret template or a GitHub Actions step to publish a release on push to `main`.